skylight-hq/skylight.digital/pages/toolkits/service_design_framework/02_the_skylight_service_design_framework.md

 Skylight Service Design Framework
 {: .caption .mb-5 }

-* **Initiate:** Align on the problem space, including goals, vision, constraints, and environmental considerations
+* **Initiate:** Align on the problem space, including goals, vision, constraints, and environmental factors
 * **Discover:** Plan; research, analyze, and synthesize; socialize findings and artifacts
 * **Strategize:** Generate solutions; prioritize and plan; future visioning
 * **Experiment:** Create prototypes and tests to select the best solution, and iterate with user feedback